 Events at Jeddah have taken a very unexpected turn, and although we are not able to form a correct, or in fact any, opinion upon the facts, as they reach us under the disguise of an unusually obscure telegram, it is to a certain extent quite clear that the Cyclops, which originally conveyed the news of the massacre to Malta, has returned and bombarded the place for several days.
 The proceeding is altogether inexplicable at present, the Turkish Government having taken the matter in hand, and given us every right to look for the completest satisfaction in the shape of punishment to the authors of the atrocity.
 There is nothing for it but to wait for further enlightenment, which will, no doubt, be forthcoming before many days have passed.
-Meanwhile, Captain Pullen has all the credit of "energy" and
+Meanwhile, Captain Pullen has all the credit of "energy" and success.

 The news from the United States is extremely satisfactory, showing as it does perfect concord between the two Governments on the subject of New Caledonia.
 From the other side of the St. Lawrence, the news is still of Ministerial difficulties.
 The successor of Mr. Macdonald has scarcely touched the reins of office before, as we may imagine, he has been obliged to give them up.
 A brief notification from Toronto reaches us, by way of New York, stating that Mr. Cartier and Mr. Macdonald were endeavouring to form a Ministry.
-There docs not, however, appear to be the least chance of a really strong Ministry's being formed in the present state of parties.
-The working of the present system since the passing of the Act of 1840 has, indeed, been so unsatisfactory, that the most promising course would appear to be federalisa. tion of the whole of the states of British North America.
-It is a question of great difficulty, but talk were stopped.
+There does not, however, appear to be the least chance of a indeed, been so unsatisfactory, that the most promising course would appear to be federalisation of the whole of the states of British North America.
+It is a question of great difficulty, but the material advantages of the federal form of government are amply proved by the rapid growth of prosperity in the Upper and Lower Provinces, imperfeet as their union has been.
+It seems to be not only the readiest but the safest and best way of drowning that ever-recurring and dangerous cry from Upper Canada, "Repeal of the union !"
+Polities in France, waiting the publication of the report of the Congress, are making holiday with the Emperor.
+The imperial progress is still continued this week through Brittany, amid exuberant demonstrations of popular loyalty.
+If there is anything noteworthy in the sayings of the French press, it is noteworthy in the sayings of the French press, it is woman' against the reverend curate of Boyne-hill; the irritable commentary which it has made upon the truth may lie between.
+The Bishop of Oxford the Newcastle speeches of Messrs.
+Lindsay and pronounces on the case without any misgiving : he Roebuck : our sailors are allowed to pride themselves upon their resemblance to monkeys and squir-After this adventure, the rebels were without it would be as well if this irritating kind of war- fession :" it is authorised by the Bishop.

+talk were stopped.
 There is no desire for war on either side of the Channel, whatever M. Lechevallier, the quondam "Christian Socialist" of London, may say about the Emperor, with a large army at his heels, being welcomed by a considerable portion of the people of this country; so there is no use in talking about it.